Modelling Top Performers to Build High Performing Leaders and Teams

 This is the bare bones of modelling; there is a lot more sophistication to it, although the models themselves are often simple.
 To start with there is more than one type of modelling.
 Second, there are a number of stages to the modelling process and third, a variety of skills are required to perform each stage.

 What Results are Possible?
 Onirik has conducted many modelling projects with clients.
-For one client Onirik observed and modelled a number of the organisation’s top performing front-line sales staff, including the best performing salesperson with an average close ratio around 90%.
-Our consultants then transferred the model to sales managers and front-line staff.
+For one client Onirik observed and modelled a number of the organisation’s top performing front-line sales teams, including the best performing salesperson with an average close ratio around 90%.
+Our consultants then transferred the model to sales managers and front-line teams.

 Prior to our intervention the average close ratio was less than 15%.
 Four weeks after adopting the high performance models the average conversion ratio of their growing teams of new sales people had increased to over 70% and was still improving.